Seattle City Council homes in on Police Department cuts as defunding proponents and skeptics mobilize

 The nationally acclaimed Law Enforcement Assisted Diversion (LEAD) program, which started in Seattle, could play a significant role.
 Its dozens of case managers respond — at all hours — to help people who otherwise would end up in jail for low-level street crimes and problematic behavior.

-LEAD already is hiring more case managers this year, and stakeholders agree it no longer makes sense to require that LEAD referrals be approved by law enforcement, said Lisa Daugaard, an architect of the program.
+LEAD already is hiring more case managers this year, and some council members think it no longer makes sense to require that LEAD referrals be approved by law enforcement, said Lisa Daugaard, an architect of the program.
+Best agrees.

 “What was once necessary and logical is neither necessary nor logical now,” Daugaard said about the potential change first reported by Crosscut.